"Bernhard controversy"

 22.09.2024 13:00

-Castle actor Nicholas Ofczarek and the music band Franui present an evening in Gmunden: Thomas Bernhard's thrill ride "Holzfällen" mixes with Bruckner and Cage.
-In the "Krone" talk, Ofczarek talks about scandals, excitement and his film career.
+Burgtheater actor Nicholas Ofczarek and the Musicbanda Franui are organizing an evening in Gmunden: Thomas Bernhard's controversial "Holzfällen" (Woodcutting) is mixed with Bruckner and Cage.
+In the "Krone" talk, Ofczarek discusses scandals, excitement, and his film career.

-It only takes three names to emphasize the special nature of an event: Thomas Bernhard, Nicholas Ofczarek and the musicbanda Franui.
+It only takes three names to emphasize the uniqueness of an event: Thomas Bernhard, Nicholas Ofczarek, and the Musicbanda Franui.

-These "big three" meet on Saturday, October 26 in Gmunden to create an unforgettable evening for the Salzkammergut Festival Weeks.
-They are devoting themselves to "Holzfällen", Bernhard's scandalous novel.
+These "big three" will meet on Saturday, October 26, in Gmunden to create an unforgettable evening for the Salzkammergut Festival.
+They will focus on "Holzfällen," Bernhard's scandalous novel.

-This evening full of wit and depth has already filled the Vienna Burgtheater to the last seat - and it will still be new in Gmunden.
-Ofczarek sits on an armchair among the musicians and speaks Bernhard's sentences, while the musicians from Franui celebrate musical pieces by Bruckner, Cage and Mozart full of surprises.
+This evening full of wit and depth has already filled the Vienna Burgtheater to capacity—and yet it will still be new in Gmunden.
+Ofczarek sits in an armchair surrounded by musicians and recites Bernhard's lines, while the musicians of Franui celebrate musical pieces by Bruckner, Cage, and Mozart full of surprises.

 (Bild: Nadine Poncioni Rusnov)

-Nicholas Ofczarek: I became aware of him in 1988 through the so-called scandal of "Heldenplatz" at the Burgtheater.
-I was allowed to see the performance at the time.
-I was still a high school student and frankly didn't understand the outrage.
+Nicholas Ofczarek: In 1988 , I became aware of him through the so-called scandal of "Heldenplatz" at the Burgtheater.
+I was also able to see the performance at the time.
+I was still in high school and, to be honest, I didn't understand the outrage.

-Unfortunately not, he died in 1989 and I wasn't engaged at the Burgtheater until 1994.
+Unfortunately not, he died in 1989 and I wasn't hired by the Burgtheater until 1994.
 But I would have liked to have met him.

 Is it difficult or easy to read Bernhard?

-Franui and I have developed our very own form of performance for "Holzfällen".
-It's a hybrid of concert, reading and play.
+Franui and I have developed a very unique form of performance for "Holzfällen."
+It's a hybrid of concert, reading, and play.
 Precision and nuance in language and music are extremely important.
-In my eyes, Bernhard was a rhythmic genius.
+In my opinion, Bernhard was a rhythmic genius.

-In 1984, "Holzfällen" caused a scandal because it caricatured the art scene and people recognized themselves in it.
-How will the public react today?
-Still a scandal?
+In 1984, Holzfällen caused a scandal because it caricatured the art scene and people recognized themselves in it.
+How will audiences react today?
+Will it still be a scandal?

-Is it allowed to laugh when Bernhard is being recited?
-Or is that considered taboo because it is great literature?
+Is it okay to laugh when Bernhard is recited?
+Or is that considered taboo because it's great literature?
 How do you experience it?

-When something really hits the mark, it's usually funny.
+When something really hits home, it's usually funny too.
 That's why people should and will laugh.

-Please tell us which major projects for stage and film you currently have in the pipeline.
+Please tell us what major projects you currently have in the works for the stage and film.

 I have two film projects in the pipeline, which I'm unfortunately not allowed to talk about at the moment.
-But I will definitely be appearing in an Amazon Prime series and a movie in 2025.
+But in 2025, I will definitely be appearing in an Amazon Prime series and a feature film.

 This article has been automatically translated,